procmadatelzobak/pszcz-flow-simulator/PROTOCOL.md

 ### 3.5 `snapshot` (server → clients)

 **MVP uses full snapshots** only.
 Fields included are agreed in handshake (`fields`).
 Minimal payload has pressures on nodes and flows on edges.
+A pixel grid describing terrain and water depth may be included via the `grid` field.

 ```json
 {